 Measuring scoops are great for leaving in canisters of frequently used items, whether it’s sugar, rice, or flour.
 No need to wash the scoop each time—since there’s no cross-contamination—just leave the scoop in the canister for the next use.
 If a smaller quantity is needed, the scoop makes it easy to fill a traditional measuring cup.
-The overall spoon measures 10.25 x 3 x 1.5 inches, with the handle itself measuring 5.75-inches long, so it’s simple to dip deep into a canister, and the 18/8 stainless steel is non-reactive, corrosion-free, and completely food safe.
-When it needs to be cleaned or it’s time to move it to another canister, the scoop is dishwasher safe.
-RSVP also makes this scoop in other sizes if 1/2 cup isn’t just right.
+The overall spoon measures 10.25 x 3 x 1.5 inches, with the handle itself measuring 5.75-inches long, so it’s simple to dip deep into a canister.
+The 18/8 stainless steel is non-reactive, corrosion-free, and completely food-safe.
+When it needs to be cleaned, or it’s time to move it to another canister, the scoop is dishwasher-safe.
+RSVP International also makes this scoop in other sizes if 1/2 cup isn’t just right.